CodingFactoryT/React-Native-Project-Structure/src/resources/assets/README.md

-This folder contains static resources that the application depends on
+This folder contains static resources that the application depends on.

-Examples:
+Examples: <br>
--icons
+- icons
--logos
+- logos
--images
+- images